 Step 4: Discuss Logistical Options With a Trained Counselor

-When figuring out how to get someone into rehab, it’s best to have all the logistical details worked out before planning the intervention.
-Finding out where the person will sleep, organizing travel and getting finances in order should all be done before your loved ones enter rehab.
+When determining how to get someone into rehab, it’s best to have all the logistical details worked out before planning the intervention.
+Find out where the person will sleep, organize any necessary travel details, and arrange any required financing before someone enters rehab.

 Step 5: Plan an Intervention

-The most effective way to confront an addict is with an intervention, and having a rehab center lined up before the intervention is the best way to get your loved one into treatment.
-This way, they can enter the facility immediately after the intervention, when the emotions and weight of the situation are still fresh.
+The most effective way to confront a person struggling with an addiction is with an intervention.
+The intervention plan should include a chosen rehab center before the intervention takes place.
+This way, they can enter the facility immediately after the intervention, when the intervention’s impact is strongest.

-When communicating with your loved one, making sure they feel loved and supported at all times is tantamount to getting them to take their recovery seriously.
+When communicating with loved ones, make sure they feel supported at all times.
+This is paramount because it helps patients to take their recovery seriously.

 Step 7: Talk to Professionals About Aftercare

-Rehab is the best way to jump-start a recovery, but the real work happens when the patient is released from the addiction treatment center and goes back to the “real world.”
-There are many programs in place that will teach you how to get into rehab combined with solid family support, your loved one can maintain their sobriety.
+Rehab is the best way to jump-start a recovery, but the real work happens when the patient is discharged from a treatment center and goes back to the “real world.”
+There are many programs in place for enrolling in rehab; combined with solid family support, a loved one has a better chance of maintaining his or her sobriety.

 Getting help for a loved one can potentially be a life-saving event.
-Ensuring that you are prepared and have all the bases covered will make the difficult journey to recovery just a little bit easier.
+Proper preparation will make the difficult journey to recovery just a little bit easier.

 Reach out to the trained counselors and specialists at Beachway Therapy Center today at 877-959-3383 for help with getting a loved one into our drug or alcohol program.